gosqasorg/home/README.md

 A maker in a a simulated emergency prints out GOSQAS sticker that only direct the user back to the maker and assert that the devices is based on a free design, and give the URL to the design itself.
 Makers treat this as a standardized “maker’s mark” because they are proud of their work.
 A simple website is created without crypto to track provenance of assets.

-## Phase 2 - Self Asserted Quality and Proveance Testing, Q1, 2023
+## Phase 2 - Self Asserted Quality and Provenance Testing, Q1, 2023
 GOSQAS has defined a set of standard quality assurance procedures.
 Makers self assert that they have executed these procedures.
 The development team is just beginning encryption, and all data is purely self asserted, but we have made it easier for makers to print a seal.
-We attempt to run a small test with cottage manufactureres and buyers using provenance tracking.
+We attempt to run a small test with cottage manufacturers and buyers using provenance tracking.

 ## Phase 3 - Encrypted Provenance, Q2, 2023
 GOSQAS now offer global trade item numbers under its “unbrand” and universal barcodes.
 The item now participates in the global trade identification number system.
 Someone may verify this number, and learn that at least the maker is a participant in the alliance.
 Records are now encrypted and difficult to